mariocervera/CodingChallenges/README.md

 # Problem Solving

 This repository contains algorithmic solutions for several programming challenges that cover different areas, such as data structures, sorting, searching, and graph traversal.
 Each Java class of this repository contains the solution to a different problem.
-Both the problem and the solution are provided as comments within each class.
+The problems and the solutions are provided as comments within the Java classes.

 References: